ythirion/kotlin-for-java-refugees/days/what_we_missed.md

 ---
 layout: default
-title: What is missing
+title: What we missed
 parent: Kotlin for java refugees
 nav_order: 5
 has_children: true
 ---

-# What is missing
+# What we missed
 - Pattern matching
 ```kotlin
 when (x) {